Every day, I help families figure out which top things to do in San Diego with kids actually make sense for their trip.

 This park draws families for marine animal encounters, roller coasters, and educational shows.
 Behind-the-scenes tours introduce guests to dolphins, penguins, rays, and more.
 Kids can touch reef sharks, walk through a shark tank, and play in the Rescue Jr. zone.

 Rollercoasters like Manta and Electric Eel thrill older kids, while Shipwreck Rapids is a great cooldown.
-This park seems to satisfy all ages equally, so families with toddlers and teens (and all ages in between) visit.
+This park appeals to all ages, so families with toddlers and teens (and all ages in between) visit.

 As a mom who has been here more times than I can count (I can see the park from my house), I can tell you most guests spend an entire day here.